adrianmrit/yamis/README.md

 nevertheless.

 On the other hand, programs run in their own process with arguments passed directly to it, so there is no need to escape them.
+These can also be extended more easily, like by extending the arguments.
 The downside however, is that we cannot execute builtin shell commands such as `echo`, and we need to define the arguments as a list.

+### Common Options

-### Passing parameters to tasks
+#### Passing parameters to tasks
 When calling a task, you can pass args to insert into the scripts or the argument of programs.
 These arguments, or ___argument tags___ can have different forms:
 - positional: passed by position, i.e. `{1}`, `{2}`, etc.